 The WTO rules were not written with China, or its unique economic-political structure, in mind.
 China has elements of a capitalist system, but is still run by a communist government.
-There are many influential government-owned companies (China’s power company, State Grid, takes in more money than any other company in the world, other than Walmart), and even private companies are heavily subjected to government influence.
-According to the China Daily (itself owned by the CCP), nearly 70 percent of the two million private companies in China have internal CCP groups.
+There are many influential government-owned companies (China’s oil and gas giant, Sinopec, took in more money in 2019 than any other company in the world, other than Walmart), and even private companies are heavily subjected to government influence.
+According to the China Daily (itself owned by the CCP), nearly 70 percent of the almost two million private companies in China had internal CCP groups in 2017.

 The twist is that China has benefited greatly from the WTO, taking advantage of the provisions that suit its interests while skirting less convenient restrictions.
 China has incurred criticism for carrying out certain market-distorting practices, and has been accused of cheating the system in various ways.
 Sometimes it violates the letter of the law, sometimes the spirit.